 A second Sanatorium Board feature was an exhibit of patient crafts in the Arena.
-With the assistance of the Winnipeg A.C.T., the occupational therapy departments from Manitoba Sanatorium, Ninette, and Assiniboine Hospital, Brandon, set up a booth displaying such handmade articles as Inbne sculpture, copper ents, jewellry, moccasus, and clothing.
+With the assistance of the Winnipeg A.C.T., the occupational therapy departments from Manitoba Sanatorium, Ninette, and Assiniboine Hospital, Brandon, set up a booth displaying such handmade articles as Indian leather and beadwork, soapstone sculpture, copper ornaments, jewellry, moccasins, and clothing.